23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Photographing San Francisco's golden gate bridge is one of the best things to do on a pacific coast highway road trip driving from San Francisco to San Diego

-Tip: Start on the Marin Headland side of the bridge and try to cross it back to San Francisco!
+Tip: Start on the Marin Headlands side of the bridge and cross back to San Francisco!

-Where to stay: Fairmont Heritage Ghirardelli Square - luxury bay view hotel
+Where to stay: Fairmont Heritage Ghirardelli Square - Luxurious bay view hotel

 3. Alcatraz